tentone/car-tracker-ionic/README.md

 ### Cordova

+ - The application is built for mobile devices using Cordova.
- - You can replace icon.png and splash.png assets and then regenerate resources,
+ - You can replace `icon.png`  assets and then regenerate resources,
  - Run `ionic cordova resources` to generate icon and splash screen sizes.